Continuity and Change

 Chapter 11: Implementing Committees in the Enlarged European Union: Business as Usual for Comitology?

+11. Implementing committees in the enlarged European Union: business as usual for comitology?
 Manuela Alfé, Thomas Christiansen and Sonia Piedraﬁta INTRODUCTION EU legislation is not complete without the implementation of the legislative acts that have been adopted by the Council and the Parliament.
 Implementation requires, in many cases, actions at the national level, for example when it comes to the transposition of EU directives.
 However, beyond this decentralized mode of implementation, over time the centralized implementation of Community acts has also become essential to the functioning of the EU’s administrative system.
 Centralized implementation involves the delegation of powers to the European Commission to adopt executive measures, and the supervision of the Commission’s use of these powers through committees of member state representatives.
 The term ‘comitology’ has been coined to describe this system of about 250 implementing committees and their interaction with the European Commission.
 Institutionally speaking, comitology has an oddly hybrid nature, combining the intergovernmental dimension of bringing together national representatives, comparable to Council working groups, with the supranational character of the Commission which is chairing the meetings and ultimately adopting the executive measures submitted to the relevant committee.
 This, together with the high volume of decisions taken in this realm (2500–3000 executive measures are adopted annually),1 gives comitology a special place within the institutional structure of the EU.
-The question addressed here is whether the ‘big bang enlargement’ of 2004/2007 has had a signiﬁcant impact on comitology, and whether any observable changes to the comitology system can be related to the arrival of the new member states.
-As...
+The question addressed here is whether the ‘big bang enlargement’ of 2004/2007 has had a signiﬁcant impact on comitology, and whether any observable changes to the comitology...

 You are not authenticated to view the full text of this chapter or article.